GuanLab/Sleep-Stage-Auto-annotation/README.md

-## Sleep Stage Auto-annotation based on polysomnographic records
+## Sleep stage auto-annotation based on polysomnographic records

 ## Installation
 Git clone a copy of code: